chatchatabc/parking-backend-spring/taskell.md

 - Refactors
     * [ ] Replace ObjectMapper with something better
     * [ ] Rename all `id` fields from GraphQL to `keyword` for consistency and to avoid confusion with database ids
+- Diagrams
+    * [x] Update the Entity Relationship Diagram of the Project
+    * [ ] Update the Flowcharts of the Project's Logic
+    * [ ] Create App Flow Diagrams

 ## For Review